mick001/SOM-script/README.md

 Carefully note that the script may or may not work with higher versions (assuming backward compatibility is ensured then higher versions of the packages can be used).

 ## Execution steps description
-Set parameters in SOM_script.R file and then run the entire script at once or line by line.
+Set parameters in SOM_clustering_main.R file and then run the entire script at once or line by line.